quicwg/ops-drafts/draft-ietf-quic-manageability.md

 - "fixed bit": the second most significant bit of the first octet most QUIC packets of the current version is currently set to 1, for demultiplexing with other UDP-encapsulated protocols.
-Endpoints that do not need this demultiplexing function might assign arbitrary values.
-See
+Endpoints that do not need this demultiplexing function might negotiate the use of arbitrary values.
-  {{I-D.thomson-quic-bit-grease}} for more details.

 - latency spin bit: the third most significant bit of first octet in the short packet header.
 The spin bit is set by endpoints such that  tracking edge